NEW: Former Illinois Gov. Rod Blagojevich says goodbye

 Former Illinois Gov. Rod Blagojevich arrived at a Colorado federal prison Thursday to begin serving a 14-year sentence on a corruption conviction, a spokesman for the Bureau of Prisons said.

-"This is the hardest thing I've ever had to do," he told a crowd of sign-wielding supporters outside his Chicago home Wednesday before reporting to prison.
-"But this is the law and we follow the law."
+“This is the hardest thing I’ve ever had to do,” he told the crowd.
+“But this is the law and we follow the law.”